Chad Walter: 2009–2012: Penske Racing

+2013–2019: Michael Waltrip Racing, Tommy Baldwin Racing, Richard Childress Racing & DGR-Crosley

 Walter left for Michael Waltrip Racing in 2013 to work as an engineer.
 He returned to crew chiefing when MWR fielded a third part-time car, the No. 66, for owner Michael Waltrip, Brett Moffitt, and Jeff Burton, who joined MWR from Richard Childress Racing after semi-retiring.

 When MWR closed down after 2015, Walter was picked up by Tommy Baldwin Racing to work on their No. 7 car as the head of engineering.
 However, TBR would also go on to close down (after 2016), leaving him without a job again.

 According to his LinkedIn profile, Walter joined Richard Childress Racing as an engineer in 2017, where according to Racing-Reference, he also served for one race at Talladega as the interim crew chief for Daniel Hemric's No. 21 Xfinity Series team.
 After one year with RCR, he moved to DGR-Crosley starting in 2018, where he also served as an engineer.

 Before the 2019 season, Walter was supposed to be the car chief for Ty Gibbs' No. 17 team in the K&N East Series for DGR-Crosley, but ahead of the season, he was given another hefty suspension, this time for illegally testing in January of that year.
 His L-6 suspension was originally indefinitely, but the team appealed and the suspension was reduced.
 It is unclear when exactly he was reinstated by NASCAR, but after returning, he served as the engineer for Tyler Ankrum's No. 17 team in the Truck Series.

+2020–2023: GMS Racing and Our Motorsports

 Walter returned to crew chiefing in 2020, leaving DGR-Crosley to join GMS Racing to work on their new No. 26 truck, driven by Ankrum after he also left DGR.
 In 2021, GMS switched Walter and their No. 24 crew chief Charles Denike, with Walter becoming the crew chief of the No. 24, now driven by Raphaël Lessard, and Denike becoming the crew chief for the No. 26 of Ankrum.

 He left GMS to be the crew chief for Our Motorsports' new No. 27 car in the Xfinity Series in 2022, driven by Jeb Burton.

-Walter returned to GMS in 2023 to be the crew chief for Rajah Caruth in the No. 24 truck.
+Walter returned to GMS Racing in 2023 to be the crew chief for Rajah Caruth in the No. 24 truck.

+2024–present: Spire Motorsports

+GMS closed down after the 2023 season and Caruth and Walter moved to Spire Motorsports in 2024 to drive and crew chief the team's new No. 71 truck, respectively.
+They won their first race together at Las Vegas in March.
+In 2025, Spire moved Walter from Caruth's No. 71 truck to their No. 77 truck, driven by rookie Andrés Pérez de Lara, the defending ARCA Menards Series champion.
+He replaced Jason Trinchere as crew chief of the No. 77 truck, who left to crew chief for Haas Factory Team on their No. 41 car driven by Sam Mayer in the Xfinity Series.